Skip to content

 Students, especially children, have different vulnerabilities than adults, making them less equipped to handle challenges that may arise during travel.

-ISO 31031 places a strong emphasis on creating travel risk management policies that are tailored to the needs of minors, ensuring adequate supervision, health precautions, and response plans for various scenarios.
+ISO 31031 places a strong emphasis on creating travel risk management policies that are tailored to the needs of minors.

 For example, schools should make sure there are enough staff members to always supervise students.
-They should also plan for things like medical emergencies, food allergies, or other health-related issues that could arise.
+They should also plan for things such as medical emergencies, food allergies, or other health-related issues that could arise.

 3. Being prepared for emergencies

-Emergencies can happen at any time, and ISO 31031 emphasises the importance of being ready for them.
+Emergencies can happen at any time, and ISO 31031 emphasizes the importance of being ready for them.
 Schools should have a well-structured plan in place for dealing with medical emergencies, accidents, or other unexpected incidents.
-For example, having quick access to the International SOS Assistance Centre, medical facilities or a clear evacuation plan can make all the difference when managing serious injuries or illnesses.
+For example, having quick access to the International SOS Assistance Center, or a clear medical evacuation plan can make all the difference when managing serious injuries or illnesses.

 4. Clear communication and supervision